swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ## git status : Checking the Status of Your Local Copy

 The files you've created on your machine are your local "working" copy.
-The changes your make in this local copy aren't backed up online automatically.
+The changes your make in this local copy aren't stored in the repository automatically.
 Until you commit them, the changes you make are local changes.
-When you change anything, your set of files becomes different from the files in the official repository copy.
+When you change anything, your set of files becomes different from the files in the most recent official repository copy, known as the repository HEAD.
 To find out what's different about them in the terminal, try:

     $ git status
     # On branch master